Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-However, you might not have realized that the software you’re using doesn’t have to be inside its own dashboard.
+However, you might not have realized that the software you’re using doesn’t have to be inside its own web analytics dashboard.
 You can install plugins directly on your WordPress site and manage them from your website’s backend.

 But which marketing plugins should be on your radar?